whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 - OLED support added thanks to the help of drasha's transport.

 ## Troubleshooting
+- You might want to use the standard pro micro controllers rather than the sparkfun pro micro usb-c ones.
+There are some differences with the controllers and it will not follow some of the standard documentations.
 - Confirm that the ```config.h``` and ```keymap.c``` are the same under the right and left folders.
 - Ensure that you connected the trackball to the master hand, which would be defined under the ```config.h```
 - The ```rules.mk``` should be different between the right and left folders.
 It should dictate which has the Pimoroni enabled which the other side should have it disabled.

 ## Future Improvements
 - Convert the controllers using the Nice!Nano ones for wireless connectivity